Understanding Burnout Symptoms and How to Manage Them

 • Experience Boredom.
 Next time you don’t have anything to do, simply don’t do anything, even if it’s for just 5 minutes.
 We don’t need to be tuned-in all the time.

 • Get “Better” Sleep.
 Aim for 7-8 hours of quality sleep each nightβ€”essential oils and herbal tea can help with this.
-(Try my Better than Basic Chamomile tea recipe.)
+(Try my fan-favorite Better than Basic Chamomile tea recipe.)

 • Create a Morning Routine.
 A morning routine that includes uplifting essential oils can help you start the day with a positive energy.
 Because it’s often difficult to blend essential oils when all you want to do is hit the snooze button, get your diffuser ready before bed.
 Then all you have to do upon wakening is hit the diffuser button!
 (Try Yawn Away and Morning Lemon Aid.)